 Architecture and mosaics

 Seen from the outside, the Basilica of Sant’Apollinare Nuovo is architecturally quite simple.
 The tympanum façade, made of brick, is framed by two pilasters and a mullioned window, surmounted by two small windows.

-The 26 Christological scenes, dating back to Theodoric, are the largest monumental cycle of the New Testament and, among those made in mosaic, are the oldest one to date.
+The 26 Christological scenes, dating back to Theodoric, are the largest monumental cycle of the New Testament and, among those made of mosaic, are the oldest ones to date.